 While chestnuts are not poisonous to rabbits, feeding them large amounts of chestnuts could lead to digestive distress like diarrhea, obesity, and GI stasis because rabbits don’t tolerate starchy food well.

-100 grams of chestnuts contains 22.3 grams of starch.
-While rabbits should limit themselves to 0-138 grams of starch, meaning rabbits can be fine with or without any starch in their diet.
+Chestnuts contain 22.3 grams of starch per 100 grams.
+But rabbits should limit themselves to 0–138 grams of starch per day.
+Meaning, rabbits can be fine with or without any starch in their diet.

 If you notice any changes in your rabbit’s stool, both in size and consistency, immediately bring your rabbit to a veterinarian.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can’t eat chestnuts:

 Risk of overfeeding chestnuts to rabbits.